 A typical use of functions in a Ptolemy II model is to define a parameter in a model whose value is a function.
-Suppose that the parameter named f has value function (x:double)x\5.0.
+Suppose that the parameter named f has value

+'''

+function (x:double) x5.0

+'''

 Then within the scope of that parameter, the expression f(10.0) will yield result 50.0.

 Functions can also be passed along connections in a Ptolemy II model.

-Consider the model shown in figure 6.
+Example 13.9: Consider the model shown in Figure 13.8.
 In that example, the Const actor defines a function that simply squares the argument.
 Its output, therefore, is a token with type function.
 That token is fed to the "f" input of the Expression actor.
 The expression uses this function by applying it to the token provided on the "y" input.
 That token, in turn, is supplied by the Ramp actor, so the result is the curve shown in the plot on the right.

-A more elaborate use is shown in figure 7 In that example, the Const actor produces a function, which is then used by the Expression actor to create new function, which is then used by Expression2 to perform a calculation.
-The calculation performed here adds the output of the Ramp to the square of the output of the Ramp.
+Example 13.10: A more elaborate use is shown in Figure 13.9 In that example, the Const actor produces a function, which is then used by the Expression actor to create new function, which is then used by Expression2 to perform a calculation.
+The calculation performed here multiplies the output of the Ramp to the square of the output of the Ramp, thus computing the cube.